intimitrons4604/training-cpp-tic-tac-toe/README.md

 - Place the player's mark on the board in the requested location

 ### 5. Play by the rules
+- End the game when the board is full
 - Make sure players are unable to place their mark in cells that are already marked
-- Add a function to the `Board` class that returns `true` if all cells on the board have been marked by players, and `false` otherwise
-- End the game when the board is full

 ### 6. Announce the winner
-- Add a function to the `Board` class that returns the winning mark
 - End the game when the board is full or a player has won, whichever occurs first
 - Tell the players who won, or if the game was a draw